Princess Gwenevere and the Jewel Riders: Development

+Production

+According to The Buffalo News, "the production team intended for the Jewel Riders to serve as positive role models for girls."
+Bohbot's press kit for the series described it as "classic story-telling," incorporating "strong themes of friendship, teamwork, responsibility and conflict resolution."
 Each episode was constructed as an animated minimusical.
 The animation work on the series was done in Taipei, Taiwan by Hong Ying Animation Company Limited; one of the show's character designers was the future Emmy Award winner Rob Davies.
 The overall design was done by Jane Abbot, with Billy Zeats and Greg Autore serving as art directors.
 Enrico Casarosa was one of the storyboard artists.
 It was the first series scored by Louis Fagenson; though the French version's soundtrack was the work of Julie Zenatti.
 The show's CGI effects were created by Ian Tetrault in Autodesk 3ds Max and Adobe After Effects.
 The actress for Gwenevere/Starla was changed for the second season because Kerry Butler had to go to Canada for the musical Beauty and the Beast.
-The series was not renewed for 1997, but there were originally rumors about a third season being planned for 1998.

-The series' art director Greg Autore said about the making of the second season: "Bohbot wanted European distribution which required 26 [episodes].
+The show was not renewed for 1997, but a third season was rumored in 1998.
+The series' art director Greg Autore said about the making of the second season in 1995: "Bohbot wanted European distribution which required 26 [episodes].
 So they made the next 13.
 They would have made more but were waiting to see how it succeeded.
 When the second set of episodes was turned on, the only two directions to start with were – 1) Search for wild magic jewels since the first set was all found 2) Use Morgana as the ultimate villainess instead of Lady Kale.
 Fortunately, director Robert Mandell was open to many of my suggestions.
 That second season had many episodes that grew from my concepts and a very rough storyline suggestion.
 Since the second season were not yet written and were rushed into production, this was where I had the most fun.
 Instead of just translating the characters and creating new fashions, I was free to create many new powers and adventures for the show.
 While I had input on many of the first episodes, I was now creating the basic storylines for entire episodes.
 Robert always had Morgana in the back of his head as a villainess he wanted to do.
 Now we could break out and expand the world of Avalon in different ways."

 Broadcast

 The series was first broadcast in the United States in 1995–1996 on Bohbot Entertainment's "Amazin'!
-Adventures" block, had U.S. coverage of 80% and aired on 106 stations.
-Internationally, it was shown in more than 130 other countries by 2000.
-It was acquired by Fox Kids Europe in 2000.
-CITV in 1995 itself and Fox Kids UK when that first came out in 1996 aired it before the rest of Fox Kids Europe in 2000.
+Adventures" block.
+It had U.S. coverage of 80% and aired on 106 stations.